bazelbuild/bazel/site/designs/_posts/2016-06-02-sandboxing.md

 # Bazel Sandboxing 2.0

 This doc was written by [philwo@google.com](mailto:philwo@google.com).

+Status: launched

-Status: unimplemented, section "Handling of environment variables" superseded by the
+The section "Handling of environment variables" inspired and was then superseded by the more detailed
 [Specifying environment variables](/docs/designs/2016/06/21/environment.html)
 design document.